rohitidke/ATiML-SCAN-Clustering/README.md

 ```shell
 python app.py --n 300 --query 500 --config_exp configs/scan/scan_cifar20.yml --model repository_eccv/cifar-20/scan/model.pth.tar --visualize_prototypes
 ```
 It will show prototype image of each cluster and it's respective heatmap.
-In the heatmap, you can see what were the most coontributing features for that cluster.
+In the heatmap, you can see what were the most contributing features for that cluster.

 <p align="center">
     <img src="images/Figure_1.png" width="300"/>